gulraizshah459/SeleniumCucumber/Readme.md

-# Cucumber-Selenium Automation Framework for Mercari
+# Cucumber-Selenium Automation Framework

-This project is a Cucumber-Selenium based automation framework designed to test the Mercari website (https://jp.mercari.com/).
+This project is a Cucumber-Selenium based automation framework designed to test the website.
 It uses Java as the programming language, JUnit as the test runner, and Maven as the build tool.

 ## Prerequisites